code-star/rxjs-7-and-beyond/article/article.md

 ### `lastValueFrom`

 Subscribes to the source Observable and returns a new Promise.
-When the source Observable subsciptions closes it resolves the Promise.
+When the source Observable subscription closes it resolves the Promise.

 ```ts
 import { of, lastValueFrom } from "rxjs";